Current Park Projects

 *GESA Stadium Batting Cages

-(Note: This project is Under Construction with an Estimated Completion of October 31.2020)
+(Note: This project is Under Construction with an Estimated Completion by end of 2020)

 Over the last couple of years GESA Stadium has received some upgrades to help improve both the fan and player experience.
 Changes completed in 2019 included the replacement of all the existing stadium seats as well as replacing some of the 1st base side bleacher benches with additional stadium seats.
 The 2019 updates also included the replacement of the field lights with new LED lights.
 The update taking place this summer is the replacement and upgrading of the batting cages.
 The new batting cages will be a lattice roofed structure that will include two full batting lanes to meet current MLB specifications.
 The project will also create new access paths including an ADA access path from the bleachers down to the batting cages and field level, setting the stage for future planned improvements.

 The batting cage project was designed by Design West Architects and is being constructed by AllStar Construction Group, LLC.
-The project is currently under construction and is scheduled to be completed by the end of October 2020.
+The Landscaping and cement work are complete.
+The cage itself will next be installed.

 *Park at Chapel Hill